 Kathleen De Guzman

-At SF State, I teach courses such as Postcolonial Literature, Literature in English III (the twentieth-century literature survey), and Junior Seminar.
-I’ve also developed new courses for the curriculum such as Global Cities and a graduate seminar on Caribbean literature.
-Beyond the classroom, I enjoy meeting with current and prospective Literature majors and minors in my role as a Literature Advisor.
-I am also trained as a campus Safe Zone Ally to offer confidential support services to students who identify as LGBT+.
+At SF State, I teach courses such as Postcolonial Literature and Junior Seminar.
+I’ve also developed new courses such as Global Cities and a graduate seminar on Caribbean literature.
+Beyond the classroom, I meet with current and prospective Literature majors and minors in my role as a Literature Advisor.
+I am also trained as a Safe Zone Ally to offer confidential support services to students on campus who identify as LGBTQ+.